The Power of Play......

 the power of play

-Play Therapy is an effective, evidence-based form of psychotherapy or counselling which utilises play, the child’s natural language to communicate their feelings and experience.
+Play Therapy is an effective, evidence-based form of psychotherapy or counselling that utilises play, the child’s natural language to communicate their feelings and experience.
 It is a developmentally appropriate form of therapy for children and young adults normally aged between 3 – 12, but can be adapted for older ages.

-Play therapy is mostly non-verbal and child led.
+Play therapy is mostly non-verbal and child-led.
 The child is free to explore the wide range of toys available and utilise the different modalities; sand play, music, puppets, dance, story, arts and crafts.
 Examples of themes that children present through their play are; violence/aggression, worry/fear, nurturing/love, sadness/grief, joy/happiness.

-The therapist sensitively supports and acknowledges his/her play empowering the child to help themselves gain confidence and self esteem enabling them to learn to cope better with their problems, relationships and difficult feelings.
+The therapist sensitively supports and acknowledges his/her play empowering the child to help themselves gain confidence and self esteem enabling them to learn to cope better with their problems, relationships, and difficult feelings.

-The playroom is a safe, confidential and uninterrupted space.
+The playroom is a safe, confidential, and uninterrupted space.

 Play Therapy can help children suffering from a range of psychological difficulties such as;